The Kiierr Brand Has Become an Industry Leader Since Starting in 2018

 The takeaway here is that some laser device websites are not established companies and may be operated by internet marketers who chase profits first with quality control and support infrastructure a second thought.
 But Kiierr is not one of them if you look at their track record and reviews.

 “Fast” isn’t good when it comes to start-up laser cap brands

-Established companies like illumiflow, Capillus, and iRestore are safe bets for both quality, safety, and service, so if you’re buying your first laser cap, it might make the most sense to stick to these solid brands.
-Illumiflow is very open about taking FDA clearance seriously—you can read their blog post about it here.
+Established companies like Kiierr, illumiflow, Capillus, and iRestore (full iRestore review here) are safe bets for both quality, safety, and service, so if you’re buying your first laser cap, it might make the most sense to stick to these “known” brands who were built on a solid foundation.